Terms of Service

 If you choose to use any Early Access Services, you agree that Evernote shall have no obligation to support or provide support services to you relating to the Early Access Services or any updates thereto, even though we may make such services available to you at our sole discretion.
 You further agree that the Indemnity, Limitation of Liability and Disclaimer of Warranties, and Exclusions and Limitations sections below will apply to the Early Access Services too.

-You agree to indemnify and hold Evernote, its subsidiaries, affiliates, officers, agents, employees, advertisers, Service Providers and other partners harmless from and against any and all claims, liabilities, damages (actual and consequential), losses and expenses (including legal and other professional fees) arising from or in any way related to any third party claims relating to your use of any of the Evernote Service, any violation of these Terms of Service or any other actions connected with your use of the Evernote Service (including all actions taken under your account).
+You agree to indemnify and hold Evernote, its subsidiaries, parents, affiliates, officers, agents, employees, advertisers, Service Providers and other partners harmless from and against any and all claims, liabilities, damages (actual and consequential), losses and expenses (including legal and other professional fees) arising from or in any way related to any third party claims relating to your use of any of the Evernote Service, any violation of these Terms of Service or any other actions connected with your use of the Evernote Service (including all actions taken under your account).
 In the event of such claim, we will endeavor to provide notice of the claim, suit or action to the contact information we have for the account, provided that any failure to deliver such notice to you shall not eliminate or reduce your indemnification obligation hereunder.

 LIMITATION OF LIABILITY AND DISCLAIMER OF WARRANTIES.